-The Federal Employees Dental and Vision Insurance Program (FEDVIP) is the replacement for the TRICARE Retiree Dental Plan (TRDP) which will be discontinued at the end or 2018.
-The FEDVIP will be offered in the open enrollment season of 2018.
+The Federal Employees Dental and Vision Insurance Program (FEDVIP) is the replacement for the TRICARE Retiree Dental Plan (TRDP) which was discontinued at the end of 2018.

 The TRICARE Retiree Dental Program (TRDP) was the “voluntary dental plan” for military retirees until 2018, but according to the TRICARE official site, the end of this program was announced in 2017.